Europe's to-do list: realigning perspectives on the European project

 Lunch

-EYE-OPENING SESSION – The transformative and dangerous power of agentic AI
+EYE-OPENING SESSION – The transformative power of agentic AI

-Expand EYE-OPENING SESSION – The transformative and dangerous power of agentic AI
+Expand EYE-OPENING SESSION – The transformative power of agentic AI

 Designed as an eye-opening moment, this session will challenge assumptions and introduce perspectives European Young Leaders may not have previously considered, creating a space for bold questions, fresh thinking and reflective debate on emerging issues that will shape Europe’s future in unexpected ways.